leanprover-community/blog/posts/simprocs-tutorial.md

 > by sending `[]` to ``Expr.app (Expr.const [] `List.nil) (Expr.const [] `Nat)`` and
 > `a :: l` to ``Expr.app (Expr.app (Expr.app (Expr.const [] `List.cons) (Expr.const [] `Nat)) (Lean.toExpr a)) (Lean.toExpr l)``;
 > and the computation of `Lean.toExpr` for a natural number literal `a` works in a similar recursive manner.
-> Applying this to `revRange`, produces precisely the expression we wanted, i.e.
+> Applying this to `revRange` produces precisely the expression we wanted, i.e.
 > writing the expression for `revRange n` as a series of applications of `List.cons` starting from `List.nil`.
 > There are other ways of achieving the same result: for example,
 > one can use the function `Lean.Meta.whnf`, which takes in an expression `e`